 Due to the competitive nature of the admission process, applicants should understand that meeting the minimum required criteria does not guarantee admission into the Accelerated BSN Option.

-- Bachelor’s degree from a fully accredited university with a minimum 2.5 GPA
+- Prior completion of non-nursing bachelor’s degree from accredited college or university with a

 - CNA work experience or other approved direct patient care experience totaling at least 240 hours

-- Experience working with diverse populations (i.e. age groups, individuals with disabilities or special needs, underrepresented ethnicities, etc.)
+- Experience working with diverse populations (i.e. various age, ethnic, racial, or religious groups,

 This form is not required unless an exception is needed for one or more admission requirements.

-- Submit completed appeal form to email@example.com You must attach the original appeal form with the statement of approval to the front of your written application.
+- If you received approval for an appeal that pertains to your qualifications for admission, you must attach the appeal form along with the letter of approval to the front of your College of Nursing application.

 The following prerequisite courses must be included on the GPA calculation form when applying to the Accelerated BSN Option.